Implicit Under-Parameterization Inhibits Data-Efficient Deep Reinforcement Learning: Introduction

 To better understand the emergence of implicit under-parameterization, we formally study the dynamics of Q-learning under two distinct models of neural net behavior~(\Secref{sec:theory}): kernel regression~\citep{ntk,mobahi2020self} and deep linear networks~\citep{arora2018optimization}.
 We corroborate the existence of this phenomenon in both models, and show that implicit under-parameterization stems from a pathological interaction between bootstrapping and the implicit regularization of gradient descent.
 Since value networks are trained to regress towards targets generated by a previous version of the same model, this leads to a sequence of value networks of potentially decreasing expressivity, which can result in degenerate behavior and a drop in performance.

 The main contribution of this work is the identification of implicit under-parameterization in deep RL methods that use bootstrapping.
-Empirically, we demonstrate a collapse in the rank of the learned features during training, and show that it typically corresponds to a drop in performance in the Atari~\citep{bellemare2013ale} and continuous control Gym~\citep{gym} benchmarks in both the offline and data-efficient online RL settings.
-We additionally analyze the causes of this phenomenon theoretically.
+Empirically, we demonstrate a collapse in the rank of the learned features during training, and show it typically corresponds to a drop in performance in the Atari~\citep{bellemare2013ale} and continuous control Gym~\citep{gym} benchmarks in both the offline and data-efficient online RL settings.
+We verify the emergence of this phenomenon theoretically and characterize settings where implicit under-parameterization can emerge.
 We then show that mitigating this phenomenon via a simple penalty on the singular values of the learned features improves performance of value-based RL methods in the offline setting on Atari.